Welcome to the About Me page, where you can learn more than you ever wanted to know…. about me.

 What else do you do as a Life-Cycle Celebrant?

-Besides weddings, I also do other types of ceremonies.
+Besides weddings, I also create ceremonies for other life events.
 My favorite are baby welcomings!
 It’s especially wonderful when the babies belong to one of my couples.
 (All couples I marry become known as “My Couples.”).

 I am an instructor for the Celebrant Foundation & Institute, teaching courses for the Weddings certification program.
 I also co-created and taught an advanced study course called Ceremonies for LGBTQ Clients.